 Luther Jeke is a Liberian and has worked in the ICT sector for more than six years.
 Before joining the iLab Liberia team, Luther worked for several ICT and business firms in Liberia, such as the Starz Institute of Technology, Genesis Technology and Management Group, and the International Bank of Liberia.
 He has a background in general Information and Communications Technologies, Computer Programming (Python, PHP), Web Development & Content Management Systems (HTML, CSS, Joomla, Drupal, WordPress, etc) and Crisis Mapping Technologies (Ushahidi, Crowdmap, SwiftRiver, basic GIS).
-He is currently a senior student at the African Methodist Episcopal University, where he is obtaining a B.A. in Sociology with an emphasis on Economics.
+He earned a Bachelor of Arts Degree from the African Methodist Episcopal University in Sociology with an emphasis on Economics.
 He is passionate about learning ICT tools and sharing what he has learned with other tech enthusiasts.
 In November 2011, Luther represented iLab Liberia at the International Conference of Crisis Mappers in Geneva, Switzerland.
 In May 2013, he represented iLab at eLearning Africa 2013 – the 8th International Conference on ICT for Development, Education & Training in Windhoek, Namibia.
 In June 2013, he again represented iLab at the Google RISE (Roots in Science & Engineering) Awards Summit in London, UK.
 When not working, Luther loves spending time with his family and doesn’t miss a football match if Manchester United is playing.